AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Ability Score Increase.** Increase your Strength or Dexterity Score by 1, to a maximum of 20.

 **Pole Vault.** Once per turn you can Vault off of your Bō.
 You can travel 15 feet either horizontally or vertically, being able to reach higher ledges or positions.
-This movement is considered equivalent to a jump, and ignores difficult terrain.
+This movement is considered equivalent to a jump, and ignores Difficult Terrain.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

 **Positional Awareness.** Once per turn when you hit a creature with an attack with a Bō, you can immediately make an additional Bō attack against a different creature within 5 feet of you.
 You are also unable to be flanked while wielding a Bō.